 Good views cost good money.
-A regular ticket for the platform is 21.50 Euro (24 Dollars or 19 Pounds Sterling).
-Sitting down at an aisle table in the revolving restaurant costs the same, while a seat at a window table, which is the best option of them all, is a bit more.
+Regular tickets for the platform start at 19.50 Euro.
+Sitting down at an aisle table in the revolving restaurant are at least 25.50 Euro.
+A seat at a window table, which is the best option of them all, is a bit more.

 The restaurant menu offers good quality dishes, including meat, vegan and other choices, as well as cake and fine wines.
 And yes, those need to be paid as well.

 Walter Ulricht, the communist GDR’s dictator, ‘oversaw’ the planning stage of the TV tower in the 1950s, while the actual construction commenced in 1965.
 Several office and apartment buildings were pulled down for the big project.

 Taking the elevator to the accessible part, located in the tower’s ‘sphere’, is an experience in itself.
 It moves at 6 meters (20 feet) per second.
 Passengers can see the elevator shaft racing by through a glass roof.
 The ‘sphere’ has a diameter of 32 meters (105 feet).